 When tourists arrive on the island with negative thoughts towards the drivers, this causes issues.
 From the driver’s point of view, they have Westerns be rude to them about the horses because of what they have read online, but it is also Westerns that are trying to help educate them and provide better facilities for their horses.
 The drivers need to feel supported, not insulted.

 If you want to directly help improve the welfare of the horses, donating money is the best way.
-You can donate money to Animal Aid Abroad here and donate money via PayPal to Horses of Gili here, or you can visit the Horses of Gili Shop on Gili T.
+You can donate money to Animal Aid Abroad here and visit the Horses of Gili Paypal donation page here, or you can visit the Horses of Gili Shop on Gili T.

 I also say that the way to help is to use the horse and carts.